Feature Articles

 Synonyms worksheets and posters

-Synonyms and Antonyms everyone should know
+Synonyms and antonyms everyone should know

 Words with similar meaning are synonyms and words with opposite meaning are antonyms.
 Synonyms and antonyms make up our diction which is important for fluent expression.
 When speaking and writing, we need to inform, entertain, explain, describe, persuade and argue our ideas using words.